Lioncourt19/EamonConverter/README.md

 Converts extracted Eamon adventure game files from Apple II dsk images to formats suitable for use with modern versions of the Eamon system, such as [this one](https://github.com/kdechant/eamon) by Keith Dechant.

+## Requirements

+## System Requirements

+* macOS Mojave V10.14.4 +
+* Swift 5 +

+### Supported Eamon Systems

+* Both ProDOS and DOS 3.3 Eamon systems
+* Eamon V4, 5, and 6 -- (not fully tested, but should work)
+* Eamon V7 -- (not yet supported)

-## Notes
+## Disclaimer

 This utility is very much
 a work in progress.
 Usage is particularly barebones at present.

 Swift is not my first programming language; there are still gaps in my understanding of it.
-As a result, there are probably more elegant ways of accomplishing parts of this code.
+There are probably more elegant ways of accomplishing parts of this code.

 ## Usage